Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Low-mass gap Black hole distribution

-The spatial distribution of LMBHs depends on both the DM density profile and the spatial distributions of MS stars.
-Consequently, this leads to a unique prediction for the probability distribution of these LMBHs.
+The spatial distribution of LMBHs depends on the relationship between the DM density profile and the spatial distribution of MS stars.
+Galaxies of varying mass and morphology will thus exhibit different proportions of main sequence stars that transform into LMBHs.
+Consequently, this leads to a unique prediction for the probability distribution of these LMBHs across different galaxy masses.
+In this section, we estimate this distribution based on the observed analytic fit of the local ($z=0$) galaxy distribution.

-For the spatial distribution of the DM density $\rho_\chi(\vec{r}_g)$, we take the NFW profile ~\cite{Navarro:1996gj}, normalized to the galaxy halo mass $M_{\rm h}$.
+For the spatial distribution of the DM density $\rho_\chi(\vec{r}_g)$, we take the NFW profile~\cite{Navarro:1996gj}, normalized to the galaxy halo mass $M_{\rm h}$.
 The total stellar mass is related to $M_{\rm h}$ through a relationship derived from the Bolshoi-Planck simulation \cite{Behroozi:2019kql,Cui:2021hlu}.
-At last, the spatial distribution of stars $\rho_s(\vec{r}_g)$ depends on the type of the galaxy, either disk or elliptical.
-The detailed descriptions of these quantities are provided in the Supplemental Materials.
+Additionally, the spatial distribution of stars $\rho_s(\vec{r}_g)$ depends on the type of the galaxy, either disk or elliptical.
+The detailed descriptions of these quantities are provided in the Appendix.
+With everything prepared, we can calculate the probability of a star with mass between $[3,5]M_\odot$ within a galaxy of mass $M_{\text{h}}$ becoming a LMBH during its lifetime,